metafacture/metafacture-core/README.md

 </dependency>
 ```

-or if Gradle is your buildbuild_from_source tool of choice use:
+or if Gradle is your build tool of choice use:

 ```groovy
 dependencies {